 Except as specified in paragraph (a) above, any proposal made to the directors and any authorisation by the directors in relation to a Relevant Situation shall be dealt with in the same way as any other matter may be proposed to and resolved upon by the directors in accordance with the provisions of these articles.

-Any authorisation of a Relevant Situation given by the directors under paragraph (a) above may provide that, where the interested director obtains (other than through his position as a director of the Company) information that is confidential to a third party, he will not be obliged to disclose it to the Company or to use it in relation to the Company's affairs in circumstances where to do so would amount to a breach of that confidence.
+Any authorisation of a Relevant Situation given by the directors under paragraph (a) above may provide that, where the interested director obtains (other than through the director's position as a director of the Company) information that is confidential to a third party, the interested director will not be obliged to disclose it to the Company or to use it in relation to the Company's affairs in circumstances where to do so would amount to a breach of that confidence.

 Declaration of interests other than in relation to transactions or arrangements with the Company

-A director shall declare the nature and extent of his interest in a Relevant Situation within article 73(a)(i) or 73(a)(ii) to the other directors.
+A director shall declare the nature and extent of the director's interest in a Relevant Situation within article 75(a)(i) or 75(a)(ii) to the other directors.

 Declaration of interests in a proposed transaction or arrangement with the Company

-If a director is in any way, directly or indirectly, interested in a proposed transaction or arrangement with the Company, he must declare the nature and extent of that interest to the other directors.
+If a director is in any way, directly or indirectly, interested in a proposed transaction or arrangement with the Company, the director must declare the nature and extent of that interest to the other directors.

 Declaration of interest in an existing transaction or arrangement with the Company

-Where a director is in any way, directly or indirectly, interested in a transaction or arrangement that has been entered into by the Company, he must declare the nature and extent of his interest to the other directors, unless the interest has already been declared under article 75 above.
+Where a director is in any way, directly or indirectly, interested in a transaction or arrangement that has been entered into by the Company, the director must declare the nature and extent of that interest to the other directors, unless the interest has already been declared under article 75 above.

 Provisions applicable to declarations of interest